OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-01.md

 ## 2 Chronicles 1:17

-They imported chariots from Egypt for six hundred shekels of silver apiece,
+They imported chariots from Egypt for six hundred shekels of silver each,

 > and horses for one hundred and fifty.
-> And by the same means they exported them to all the kings of the Hittites and the kings of Aram.
+> And by the same means, they exported them to all the kings of the Hittites and the kings of Aram.